Techbrolakes/Techbrolakes/README.md

 ## 👨‍💻 About Me

-<h4 align="left">Software Engineer with 5 years of experience specializing in TypeScript and JavaScript development.
+<p align="left">Software Engineer with 5 years of experience specializing in TypeScript and JavaScript development.
 Proficient in modern web and mobile frameworks including React.js, Next.js, Node.js, React Native Demonstrated success delivering full-stack applications for both local and international clients, with expertise spanning frontend and backend development.
 Committed to continuously improving data structures and algorithms knowledge to create optimized, scalable solutions.
-Adaptable problem-solver focused on delivering innovative and impactful software.</h4>
+Adaptable problem-solver focused on delivering innovative and impactful software.</p>

 ## 🛠️ My Tech Stack